rapjul/dude/docs/advanced/01_setup.md

 # Setup

 Setup handlers are very useful when performing initial actions after loading a website for the first time.
 Setup handlers could perform any of the following:

 1. Login
 2. Click on dialogs buttons

 To create a Setup handler, you can pass `setup=True` parameter to `@select()` decorator.
 The only difference with Setup and normal element handler is that setup functions should accept 2 parameters, the element matched by the selector and the Page object (or WebDriver object in Selenium).
 Click on the annotations (+ sign) for more details.

 === "Python"

     ```python
-    from dude import select
+    from dude_pyto import select

     @select(text="I agree", setup=True) # (1)
     def agree(element, page):
         """